a-l-h/splunk-app-proper-alerts/doc/alerts.rst

    ``new <field>`` column comes up only if there is a new value for the said field.
    If the ``new <field>`` value is ``N/A``, please do not consider.
-The column shows up because there was a new value for that field for another modified alert triggered at the same time.
+The column shows up because there was a new value for that field in another modified alert triggered at the same time.

 **Search query steps:**